Time-uniform central limit theory and asymptotic confidence sequences: Introduction

+The coverage guarantee~\eqref{eq:ci} of a CI is only valid at some \emph{prespecified} sample size $n$, which must be decided in advance of seeing any data --- peeking at the data in order to determine the sample size is a well-known form of ``$p$-hacking''.
+However, it may be restrictive to fix $n$ beforehand, and even if clever sample size calculations are carried out based on prior knowledge, it is impossible to know a priori whether $n$ will be large enough to detect some signal of interest: after collecting the data, one may regret collecting too little data or collecting much more than necessary.

+CSs provide the flexibility to choose sample sizes data-adaptively while controlling the type-I error rate (see \cref{fig:CSvsCI}).
+Formally, a CS is a sequence of CIs $(\bar C_t)_{t=1}^\infty$ such that

-The above probabilistic statements look similar but are markedly different from the data analyst's perspective.
-In particular, employing a CS has the following implications: \begin{enumerate}[(a)] \item The CS can be (optionally) updated whenever new data become available; \item Experiments can be continuously monitored, adaptively stopped, or continued; \item The type-I error is controlled at all stopping times, including data-dependent times. \end{enumerate}
+The statements \eqref{eq:ci} and \eqref{eq:cs} look similar but are markedly different from the data analyst's or experimenter's perspective.
+In particular, employing a CS has the following implications: \begin{enumerate}[(a)] \item The \cs{} can be (optionally) updated whenever new data become available; \item Experiments can be continuously monitored, adaptively stopped, or continued; \item The type-I error is controlled at all stopping times, including data-dependent times. \end{enumerate} In fact, \cs{}s may be equivalently defined as \ci{}s that are valid at arbitrary stopping times, i.e.